The Referencing Checklist: What Letting Agents Look For Before Renting

 2. Employment and Income Verification

 Letting agents verify the tenant’s income to ensure you can afford the rent.
 They typically expect your gross monthly income (before tax) to be at least 2.5 to 3 times the monthly rent.
+You can use the rent affordability calculator to find out the rent you can afford based on your income.
 To assess your financial stability, letting agents will check:

 • Employment Status: Whether you are full-time, part-time, or self-employed.